DhroopJnv/apanacollege/README.md

-# apanacollege
+# apanacollege-Demo
-this is my first repository
+this is my first Git repository.
+Author-Dhroop Gupta